OfficeDev/office-js-docs-pr.ja-jp/docs/develop/create-sso-office-add-ins-aspnet.md

         // No one is signed into Office.
 If the add-in cannot be effectively used when no one
         // is logged into Office, then the first call of getAccessToken should pass the
         // `allowSignInPrompt: true` option.
         showResult(["No one is signed into Office.
 But you can use many of the add-ins functions anyway.
-If you want to log in, press the Get OneDrive File Names button again."]);
+If you want to sign in, press the Get OneDrive File Names button again."]);
         break;
     case 13002:
         // The user aborted the consent prompt.
 If the add-in cannot be effectively used when consent